Classification of Animal Use by Pain and Distress Categories

 - Exposure to extreme environmental conditions

-- Food or water deprivation beyond that which is necessary for routine pre-surgical preparation or is deemed stressful to the animal
+- Food or water deprivation beyond that necessary for routine pre-surgical preparation or is deemed stressful to the animal

 - Euthanasia by non-AVMA approved methods

-Neither the use of adjuvants (such as complete Freund’s adjuvant) nor creation of ascites is automatically classified as Category E. This is dependent on the specific methods and agents used and, in the case of ascites production, on the condition of the animal at first collection as well as the number and frequency of collections.
+Note: Neither the use of adjuvants (such as complete Freund’s adjuvant) nor creation of ascites is automatically classified as Category E. This is dependent on the specific methods and agents used and, in the case of ascites production, the condition of the animal at first collection, and the number and frequency of collections.